-Lockley Resources Limited (ASX:LKY)
+Locksley Resources Limited (ASX:LKY)

 Barclay Pearce Capital's client, Locksley Resources Limited (ASX:LKY), is an Australian exploration company.
 They are focused on identifying and assessing opportunities for the acquisition, exploration and development of copper and other mineral resources projects in Australia that have the potential to deliver significant growth for shareholders.